 It is available in three editions dbWatch Essentials, dbWatch Professional, and dbWatch Enterprise.

 The Essentials one comes with core features such as SQL server Monitoring, Management, Basic reports (backup, uptime, health check), IDE for developing alerts & reporting, and SMS and email extensions.

-If we talk about the Enterprise one that includes all Essentials and Profesional features with some advanced ones such as Multi-site and Database Cluster support; Active directory integration, dbWatch DBA audit, Kerberos support, SSL certificate-based tunneling; Database auto-discover; Custom reports for higher-level management and more…
+If we talk about the Enterprise one includes all Essentials and professional features with some advanced ones such as Multi-site and Database Cluster support; Active directory integration, dbWatch DBA audit, Kerberos support, SSL certificate-based tunneling; Database auto-discover; Custom reports for higher-level management and more…

-Well for flexible plans and all essential features, the Navicat Monitor for SMB to Enterprises could be a good option, while those have few instances and small network and need a lifetime free option, try PRTG – Paessler SQL monitoring software PRTG.
-However, if you are a big enterprise with hundreds of instances need extensive features and tool to monitor any kind or size of environment then SolarWinds Database Performance Analyzer for SQL Server, SentryOne SQL Sentry and dBWatch should be in the list to try.
+Well for flexible plans and all essential features, the Navicat Monitor for SMB to Enterprises could be a good option, while those have few instances and small networks and need a lifetime free option, try PRTG – Paessler SQL monitoring software PRTG.
+However, if you are a big enterprise with hundreds of instances that need extensive features and tools to monitor any kind or size of environment then SolarWinds Database Performance Analyzer for SQL Server, SentryOne SQL Sentry, and dBWatch should be on the list to try.
 Nevertheless, we have enlisted all here and you are free to try any of them as per your need because each tool comes with a specific amount of free trial period.
 So, it would be a wise idea to download and go through each of them before actually investing hundreds of dollars in any SQL monitoring tool.

 - MongoDB Installation on Ubuntu 19.04 via command terminal

 - What is the job profile of a Database Administrator and its future scope?